stefanofa/awesome/TOPICS.md

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

+*   [kepano/flexoki](https://github.com/kepano/flexoki) - An inky color scheme for prose and code.

 ## opencode

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

 *   [manaflow-ai/cmux](https://github.com/manaflow-ai/cmux) - Ghostty-based macOS terminal with vertical tabs and notifications for AI coding agents

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
+*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode

 *   [anomalyco/opentui](https://github.com/anomalyco/opentui) - OpenTUI is a library for building terminal user interfaces (TUIs)